WICG/webpackage/go/bundle/README.md

 ## Usage

 ### gen-bundle
-`gen-bundle` generates a bundled exchange file.
+`gen-bundle` generates a web bundle.
 There are three ways to provide a set of exchanges to bundle; by a HAR file, by a URL list, and by a local directory.

 These command-line flags are common to all the three options: